 But…as much as I love this food, and as well it can serve as the foundation of your cat’s diet; variety is still critically important, so please incorporate other wholesome, natural brands in your rotation.

 Instinctive Choice can be ordered directly from Life’s Abundance; click on the order button to visit their website; or keep reading for more information about this food.
 Life’s Abundance products are not available in stores.
-For technical questions (specific nutrient levels, etc.) you can call the company directly at: 877-387-4564, 8:00 AM to 7:00PM EST.
+For technical questions (such as specific nutrient levels, etc.) you can call the company directly at: 877-387-4564, 8:00 AM to 7:00PM EST, Monday-Friday.

 What is not in Instinctive Choice